lmanul/424/by_laws/index.md

 have been duly waived by the Board of Managers and the rights of the Board of Managers thereunder have terminated, shall be conclusive upon the Board of Managers in favor of all persons who rely there on in good faith.
-Such certificates shall be fur- nished to any Unit Owner who has in fact complied with the provisions of Section 1 of this Article VIII or in respect to whom the provisions of such section have been waived, upon request.
+Such certificates shall be furnished to any Unit Owner who has in fact complied with the provisions of Section 1 of this Article VIII or in respect to whom the provisions of such section have been waived, upon request.

 ### Section 6.
-Pinancing of Purchase of Units by Board of Managers.
+Financing of Purchase of Units by Board of Managers.

 Acquisition or
 lease of Units by the Board of Managers, or its designee, on behalf of all Unit